 If you want to trade tokens, you need a smart wallet like Zerion.

 Bitcoin is a coin as it has its own blockchain.
 Transaction fees on the network are paid in bitcoins, which are used to incentivize the validators of the network.

 What's Wrapped Bitcoin?

 Wrapped Bitcoin, or WBTC, is a token representation of Bitcoin existing on other blockchains (e.g., Ethereum).
 It mimics the price of Bitcoin.
 Wrapped bitcoins are backed 1:1 by Bitcoin itself.
 Whenever you decide to return to your BTC, you can exchange WBTC back to BTC.

 Are there any other tokens I should know about?

 Because tokens have numerous use cases, there may be different types of them.
-For example, there are governance tokens which have only one purpose — to give their holders voting weight.
+For example, there are governance tokens that have only one purpose — to give their holders voting weight.